List of Knights Hospitaller sites: Ireland

+N.B.
+Other properties formerly of the Knights Templar came into the possession of the Knights Hospitaller after 1310.

 Tripoli and Malta

 After the Ottoman conquest of Rhodes in 1522, the Knights made stops in Candia, Messina, Bacoli near Naples, and Civitavecchia.
 Pope Adrian VI provisionally relocated the Order in Viterbo, where they stayed from 1523 to 1527.
 Then at the invitation of Charles III, Duke of Savoy, they moved to Nice and nearby Villefranche.
 On 24 July 1530 in Bologna, Emperor Charles V granted them a new permanent base.